zheyuzy/DumbAIss/README.md

-# DumbAIss - Multi-AI Service without API Keys
+# DumbAIss - Multi-AI App without API Keys

 A native macOS application that allows you to compare responses from multiple AI services side by side in a split-view interface without API keys.